YomiRich/News-API/README.md

 ## Description

 News API is a web application that displays a list of various news sources.
+On choosing a news source, it will preview the top news articles of the day.

 ## Specifications
 | Behaviour | Input | Output |